stackitcloud/stackit-sdk-go/README.md

    The SDK will check the credentials file located in the path defined by the `STACKIT_CREDENTIALS_PATH` env var, if specified, or in `$HOME/.stackit/credentials.json` as a fallback.
-   The credentials should be set using the same name as the environment variables.
+   The credentials file should be a json and each credential should be set using the name of the respective environment variable, as stated below in each flow.
 Example:

    ```json
    {